cybercongress/cybercongress/contract.md

 All other accounts must be registered in this document for the time being.

-We are starting from the simplest but resilient form of decentralisation: simple 2of3 multisig.
+We are starting from the simplest but resilient form of decentralization: simple 2of3 multisig.
 We value decentralization and agree that we will do our best to throw more brains into the pot.
 More brains support more income.
-Also we understand that decentralization always comes at expenses.
+Also, we understand that decentralization always comes at expenses.
 We struggle to find organic growth balance between this kind of incomes and expenses.

-Currently cyber•Congress can be expanded only to odd number of members.
+Currently, cyber•Congress can be expanded only to the odd number of members.
 We understand that flat voting system does not scale to more than 7 members.
 Thus if there will be demand for further growth we will make this decision based on deep research in the field.

-If someone want to become a member he can.
-If one member want to quit the congress he can.
+If someone wants to become a member he can.
+If one member wants to quit the congress he can.
 Congress can decide to quit member.
-In any case she create the proposal [here](https://github.com/cybercongress/congress/labels/Type%3A%20Proposal).
-The congress can fill the place from the [proposals](https://github.com/cybercongress/congress/labels/Type%3A%20Proposal).
+In any case, he creates the proposal [here](https://github.com/cybercongress/congress/labels/Type%3A%20Proposal).
+The Congress can fill the place from the [proposals](https://github.com/cybercongress/congress/labels/Type%3A%20Proposal).

 cyber•Congress dream is `number of employees = number of members / (x)`

-Member communicate between themselves and teams only using provably secure communication channels.
+Member communicates between themselves and teams only using provably secure communication channels.
 At the moment we use Keybase.
 If some team want to use more convenient channel he can do that.

 ## Functions
 - Asset management: control of keys, [investment decisions](https://ethplorer.io/address/0xb52b7eda722249499e3a28b5bb6c778ee0ac462c), forecasting
 - Community building: continuous development of our [portal](https://github.com/cybercongress)
 - Deliver pipeline: improve our development [pipeline](https://github.com/cybercongress/congress/pipeline.md)
-- Internal projects: live as proposals in [issues](https://github.com/cybercongress/congress/issues) until become a repo or being closed
+- Internal projects: live as proposals in [issues](https://github.com/cybercongress/congress/issues) until becoming a repo or being closed
 - Project management: one project = one repo = at least one owner, like [chaingear](https://github.com/cybercongress/chaingear)
 - Products delivery: some repo together form a [product](https://github.com/orgs/cybercongress/projects) and its [environment](https://github.com/topics/cyber-search)
 - Roadmap evolution: keeping the [roadmap](https://github.com/orgs/cybercongress/projects/1) fresh
-- Payroll execution: every month there should be a transactions according to a forecast
+- Payroll execution: every month there should be transactions according to a forecast
 - Team incentivization: develop options for major releases
 - Team building: every project or product can have a [team](https://github.com/orgs/cybercongress/teams)
 - Release perfection: quality control through publicly signed major releases
-- Running sprints: plan 2 week sprint at Monday, mentoring, getting feedback and close sprints at Friday
+- Running sprints: plan 2-week sprint at Monday, mentoring, getting feedback and close sprints on Friday
 - Invent blocks: Every seventh sprint is a block, like Phangan, but better

 This list of function is exclusive.
-If someone want to add something try to guess what you need to do.
+If someone wants to add something try to guess what you need to do.

 ## Products
 Current product priority is the following: